Curvature Invariants for accelerating Kerr-Newman black holes in (anti-)de Sitter spacetime: Preliminaries on Riemannian invariants

-To calculate the above curvature invariants for the metric (\ref{KNADSelement}) we used Maple\textsuperscript{TM}.
+To calculate the above curvature invariants for the metric (\ref{KNADSelement}) we used Maple\textsuperscript{TM}2021.
+In section \ref{RogerEwa} we shall use a different method and compute Ricci and Weyl curvature invariants by applying the Newman-Penrose tetrad formalism.
 Note that $I_{13}$ and $I_{14}$ both vanish for the metric (\ref{KNADSelement}), which is of Petrov type D and Segre type [(11)(1,1)] \cite{Zahkary}.